sidlavoie/EtherView/README.md

 - Network performance graphs (speed, latency...)

 ### Can you do that? (nice ideas that may require extensive modifications of the OS or may not be possible)
-- SSH shell (will need either a virtual or physical keyboard)
 - Log network traffic
 - View VLANS
 - View and connect to domains